infinissible/Employee-Tracker/README.md

 ## Description

-A command-line application that allows to view and manage the departments, roles, and employees in a company, using Node.js, Inquirer, and MySQL.
+A command-line application to easily view and interact with information stored using Node.js, Inquirer, and MySQL in databases for non-developers.
 The application offers following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role.
 In addition, it is able to view the total utilized budged of a department, which is the combined salaries of all employees in that department.

 ## Built with